php/web-php/README.md

 	$ php -S localhost:8080 .router.php

-This repo does include most (generated) files that are required for normal operation of this website, such as
+This repo includes most (generated) files that are required for normal operation of this website, such as

  - News & events data